-Guide to Cycling in the Tualatin Valley
+Ride On: Guide to Cycling in Oregon’s Tualatin Valley

 With a little planning and the desire to pedal, your Tualatin Valley bike adventure can also be smooth, scenic and enjoyable.
 For road biking along paths and streets, outstanding options include the Tualatin Valley Scenic Bikeway, which includes the 21-mile, car-free Banks-Vernonia State Trail.
 Also popular with cyclists is the loop around Henry Hagg Lake and through Scoggins Valley Park.

 If it’s dirt paths you enjoy, there’s prime mountain biking here.
 At the Gales Creek Camp area, the singletrack offers seven miles of technical riding.
 L.L.
-Stub Stewart State Park has trails that expand in all directions through forested area, and many trails are for bikes only, including the freeride trail skills park.
+Stub Stewart State Park has trails that expand in all directions through the forested area, and many trails are for bikes only, including the freeride trail skills park.

 Intermediate and advanced riders love the 50-mile Tualatin Valley Scenic Bikeway, as well as the intriguing spots along the way.

 Built along an abandoned railway, the Banks-Vernonia State Trail provides 21 miles of beautiful scenery.